safeyou-space/safeyou/iOS/README.md

  * Configuration:
-	Setup developer and/or distribution Certificates from Apple Developer Account Setup Push Notifications certificates in Apple Developer Account Setup Firebase in Firebase console (Which will be associated with current owner)
+	Setup developer and/or distribution Certificates from Apple Developer Account

  * Troubleshooting:
 	Make sure that API URLs (defined in Constants.h file) and SocketIO URLs (Defined in Settings.m depending user selected Country) are available